Learn how to build an atmospheric water generator for home use as a sustainable solution to water scarcity and high water prices.

 One example is a fog collector system, a device designed to capture water droplets from fog to collect water.
 These collectors are often used in arid or semi-arid regions where fog is a regular occurrence but traditional water sources are scarce.

-The collector typically consists of a fog collector net or mesh that intercepts fog droplets, causing them to coalesce and drip into a collection container.
+The collector typically consists of a fog collector net or mesh that intercepts fog droplets, causing them to merge and drip into a collection container.
 The collected water can then be used for irrigation, drinking, or other purposes.

 Fog collectors are a simple and effective way to harness water from fog, providing a sustainable water source in areas where it is needed most.